samuelandersoncodes/kidomart/README.md

 - Make use of comprehensive diagrams and charts like ERD to visualize complex concepts like database the schema.

+## The-Scope-Plane

+- Responsive Design - Site should be fully functional on all devices above 320px.
+- Dropdown menu for product categories.
+- Ability to perform CRUD functionality on user profile.
+- Restricted role based features.
+- Home page with site information.

 ## The-Structure-Plane

 ### Features